This creamy shrimp salad is the perfect lunch and makes a wonderful summertime dinner. Ready in 25 minutes, it's also very easy to make.

 Variations

-- Add a handful of bacon bits.
+- Sometimes, I add 2 tablespoons of bacon bits.

-- I often add chopped hard-boiled eggs.
+- I often add a couple of chopped, hard-boiled eggs.

-- Mix gently, then serve.
-(Photos 4-5).
+Mix gently, then serve.

 Recipe FAQs

-If using olive oil, to prepare the dressing, place the ingredients in a jar, seal it well, and shake vigorously until the dressing emulsifies.
+Yes.
+You can replace the mayonnaise with ½ cup of sour cream or ⅓ cup of olive oil.
+If using olive oil, place the dressing ingredients in a jar, seal it well, and shake vigorously until the dressing emulsifies.

 Serving Suggestions